starsite/FileMaker-Swift/README.md

 ### Class vars and lets
 A `let` is a constant, in Swift.

-During testing, you can hardcode your `baseURL` and `auth` values as below, but best practice is to keep sensitive info (such as API keys, etc.) outside of `Bundle.main`.
+For testing, you can hardcode the `baseURL` and `auth` values as below, but best practice is to keep sensitive info (such as API keys, etc.) outside of `Bundle.main`.
 It's safer to fetch that information from elsewhere and park it in `UserDefaults`.
 I usually fetch all of my environment settings from CloudKit, at launch.
 Doing it that way also provides a remote kill-switch, if necessary.

 ```swift
 import UIKit